tirth97/reporead/README.md

 # reporead
-A simple addon to keep track of github repos read.
+A simple firefox addon to keep track of github repos read.